Buying your first home.

 Stamp duty is potentially the biggest additional cost.
 Stamp duty is collected by the state government and is calculated based on the purchase price of the property.
 The rate differs from state to state, and states have different discounts for first home buyers.
 Your legal representative will advise you of the amounts or you can find the information online from your state government website.

 Other government fees include registration fees for changes to the Land Titles register.
-Again, these differ from state to state but your legal representative or financier will be able to provide you with specific information.
-Your solicitor or conveyancer will charge for their time and recover any costs they incur, such as property searches.
+Again, these differ from state to state but your legal rep or financier will be able to provide you with specific information.
+Your solicitor/conveyancer will charge for their time and recover any costs they incur, such as property searches.

-It’s also useful to take into account the ongoing maintenance costs of the home.
+It’s also useful to take into account the ongoing maintenance costs for your home.
 If there are things such as a pool that will require regular upkeep, ensure you factor this into your ongoing budget as well.
 I highly recommend researching each of these costs and factoring them into your planning.

-So, how much deposit do I need?
-As well as covering the costs that we have just spoken about there is of course your contribution to the purchase price to consider as well.
+Moving on, the next questions was “How much deposit do I need?”
+As well as covering the costs that we have just spoken about there is your contribution to the purchase price to consider as well.